Advocate, Issue Manager, and Wordsmith

 Chris is president of CG&A COMMUNICATIONS, a public relations firm established in 1994.

-Over the past 25 years, Chris has served as lead counsel to CEOs/Presidents, Boards of Directors and senior executive teams and provides counsel and communications support services for advocacy campaigns and issue management initiatives.
-He provides discreet PR/GR counsel, tactical advice and management skills, and effective writing and research services.
+For more than 25 years, Chris has served as lead counsel to CEOs/Presidents, Boards of Directors and senior executive teams.
+He provides discreet counsel, attentive issue management, and reliable communications support services.

 For fourteen years (1995-2009), Chris managed MADD Canada’s advocacy programs to advance impaired driving legislative changes within the federal and provincial governments.
 Chris was also responsible for the charity’s media relations and its national public affairs – with the goal to foster greater appreciation and support for MADD’s activities and its policy initiatives.